SSWConsulting/SSW.Rules.Content/rules/do-you-label-your-form-buttons-consistently/rule.md

 If buttons with similar functionality are named inconsistently across an app, it can cause a confusing experience for users.
 For example, the buttons used to close a form should be named consistently across your app.

 Additionally, buttons should have clear names so the user knows what to expect.
-For example, it is unclear if a button named "close" will save when closing, so "cancel" may be a more appropriate name.
+For example, it is unclear if a button named "close" will save (or not save) when closing, so "cancel" may be a more appropriate name.

 <!--endintro-->